Types

 , for example () -> integer

-is the type of functions that return an integer.
+the type of functions that return an integer and have no input arguments.

-If there are multiple input arguments, the type expression is (T1, T2, ...) -> T
+If there are multiple input arguments, the function signature is (T1, T2, ...) -> T

 ,